kite-sdk/kite/cdk-data/src/main/markdown/guide.md

     getSchema(): org.apache.avro.Schema
     getPartitionStrategy(): PartitionStrategy
     isPartitioned(): boolean

-Datasets are never instantiated by users, directly.
-Instead, they are created using factory methods on a `DatasetRepository` (described later).

 An instance of `Dataset` acts as a factory for both reader and writer streams.
 Each implementation is free to produce stream implementations that make sense